IsraelSI11/Keep-track-of-it/README.md

 # Keep track of it

-A web application to control expenses over time.
+A web application to control expenses over time implemented with React, Redux and Firebase.

 ## Installation/Dev